-While this may not seem like newsworthy information to some, announcing an exciting new hire can help your company build credibility, especially if their new hire is a high-level executive with plenty of experience in the field.
-This type of press release is meant to act as a formal announcement to inform customers, investors, and the general public about the essential changes in leadership.
+While this may not seem like newsworthy information, announcing an exciting new hire can help your company build credibility.
+This is especially the case if your new hire is a high-level executive with plenty of experience in the field.
+This type of press release is supposed to act as a formal announcement to inform customers, investors, and the general public about the essential changes in leadership.

-If you plan to release a new hire press release.
-Then you need to objectively describe what the new hire is bringing to the company to give people a better idea of what to expect from the new executive.
+If you plan to release a new hire press release, then you need to objectively describe what the new hire is bringing to the company.
+This gives people a better idea of what to expect from the new executive.
 The release should include:

 Past roles they have held.